martinsmitnya/Lets-trade-Frontend/README.md

 # Let-s-trade-Frontend

-Technologies: Angular 8, Bootstrap, JavaScript.
+Technologies: Angular 8, Bootstrap, TypeScript.

 Idea for this project was suggested by Greenfox Academy and BlackRock inc.